 Well, I just finished a piece on editorial calendars, but it’s really just the appetizer to whet folks’ appetite on that subject.
 I meant what I wrote in the headline; editorial calendars can save your sanity when it comes to recurrent copywriting assignments like blogs and email newsletters.
 So definitely, there’s more to come on that topic.
 Also on the topic of content strategy, I’ll be writing about resources for keeping organized.

 On copywriting, I’m going to be writing a series on developing brand personalities, and writing consistently as that personality.
 For example, I’m producing copy and doing social media marketing for two widely divergent verticals right now.
-I’ve found it best to segment my workweek, because it can be difficult to shift voices.
+I’ve found it best to segment my work week because it can be difficult to shift voices.
 I actually have to draw on a lot of my acting and improv experience because to a large extent, you’re playing a role.
 I’m very fortunate that for both those industries, the brand personalities I’m working with are backed by literally reams of research data, so I don’t lack for source materials for the characters.
 It’s just important that I stay in character while writing as each.

-There are at least two books that I plan on reviewing in depth: Ron Rentel’s Geek Gods, Karma Queens and Innerpreneurs has been a wonderful resource for building both personas and brand personalities, and Debbie Weil’s The Corporate Blogging Book is really helpful in reducing the fear factor for larger companies when it comes to entering the blogosphere.
+There are at least two books that I plan on reviewing in-depth: Ron Rentel’s Geek Gods, Karma Queens, and Innerpreneurs has been a wonderful resource for building both personas and brand personalities, and Debbie Weil’s The Corporate Blogging Book is really helpful in reducing the fear factor for larger companies when it comes to entering the blogosphere.

 I’ll be doing at least one article about the risks of not getting involved in social media, at least at the level of monitoring for negative mentions on high traffic sites.
 Another one will be on the SEO value of social media participation.
 Oh, and there’s going to be a good one about why social media is so addictive.
 I have a theory I pulled from some of the reading I did in previous years on psychology, specifically Eric Berne and transactional analysis.

 I’ll be doing at least one post on the terminology and one on the culture and etiquette of online community sites.
-It’s funny, because so many marketing folks are going to have to do a complete 180.
+It’s funny because so many marketing folks are going to have to do a complete 180.
 They’ve avoided participating in social media and online community sites up till now because it’s been viewed as goofing off on the internet.
 Now their employers are expecting them to get up to speed and start representing them in a culture that feels really foreign and which uses a vocabulary that’s totally unfamiliar.
 They read words like trolls and flame wars and it just makes it that much more intimidating.
 I’d like to make it a little less scary.

 3) What interests you about online community moderation?

-Fostering community is a big deal to me.
+Fostering community is a big deal for me.
 My other personal blog is mainly about spiritual stuff and psychology, and it’s amazing how deep the need for community runs in human beings.
 The industrial revolution separated people into little boxes; it stuffed them into cubicles in the workplace and demanded they compartmentalize their lives and leave their personal life at home.
 Homes lost their porches; neighborhoods lost their sidewalks, and everybody started putting up privacy fences.
 Kind of like The Matrix, really.
-Trying to turn people into batteries doesnt work.
+Trying to turn people into batteries doesn’t work.

 In the last ten or fifteen years, we’ve seen city planners and smart companies start intentionally fostering community again.
 I think that in part, online communities are a part of that movement towards accepting that humans are social beings.
-We’e just using technology to realize the vision of a global village.
+We’re just using technology to realize the vision of a global village.

 Also, I’m an idea person and I think that the best way to get at the best ideas is to get smart people talking.
 That’s really what online community moderation is, at its best: getting the smart people talking.
 It’s like being a good hostess at a cocktail party.
 Create an environment that sets people at ease, spur good conversation as needed, smooth ruffled feathers as needed, and make sure that if anyone starts getting out of hand, they are shown the door with a minimum of fuss and bother.